-County of Orange Health Care Agency Birth and Death Registration Attention: PERMIT ISSUANCE 200 W. Santa Ana Blvd., Suite 100-B Santa Ana, CA 92701
+County of Orange Health Care Agency Office of Vital Records Attention: PERMIT ISSUANCE 200 W. Santa Ana Blvd., Suite 100-B Santa Ana, CA 92701

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.